A Calabi-Yau algebra with $E_6$ symmetry and the Clebsch-Gordan series of $sl(3)$: The diagonal centraliser in two copies of

 such that the degrees are respectively $2,2,2,3,3,3,3,4$, and moreover such that the action of $\textbf{Aut}_0$ is as follows:

-\begin{rem} Up to some normalisation and trivial addition of constants, these requirements uniquely fix the choice of $k_1,k_2,k_3,l_1,l_2,l_3,X$.
-They also almost fix the choice of $Y$, the only unavoidable remaining freedom comes from the fact that $k_1+k_2+k_3$ is invariant under $\textbf{Aut}_0$.
-So $Y$ is uniquely fixed up to a degree 2 polynomial in $k_1+k_2+k_3$. \end{rem} We will give now an explicit expression for our generators.
+\begin{rem} Up to some normalisation and trivial addition of constants, these requirements uniquely fix the choice of the generator $X$.
+They fix the choice of $Y$ up to the addition of a symmetric polynomial of degree 2 in $k_1,k_2,k_3$.
+The choice for $Y$ we make is such that $[X,[X,Y]]$ contains no linear term in $Y$. \end{rem} We will give now an explicit expression for our generators.
 First, recall a standard definition of the Casimir elements of $U(sl(3))$:

 We will use also a slightly different version:

 The relation between the two versions in $U(sl(3))$ is:

 With these notations, we set: